OberoiSahaj/Self-Practice/README.md

 # Self-Practice

-This repo will mainly have my practice codes or the codes that have concept I feel are important.
+This repo will mainly have my practice codes or the codes that have important concept as per my opinion.